Kuwait Visa Fee, How to Apply & Eligibility Process

 2. Family Visit Visa

-- Eligibility: For spouses, children under 18, or other relatives of Kuwaiti residents.
-Sponsor needs a valid residence permit and minimum salary of KWD 800 (no degree required for spouses/children under 14; degree needed for children 14–18 unless in specific professions like medicine or engineering).
+- Eligibility: For husband and wife, children under 18, or other relatives of Kuwaiti residents.
+The sponsor requires a legitimate residence permit and a minimum wage of KWD 800 (any degree required for the spouse below 14 years; required for children up to 14-18 years until in specific businesses such as medicine or engineering).

-- Documents: Proof of relationship (marriage/birth certificate), sponsor’s salary certificate, invitation letter.
+- Document: Evidence of relationship (marriage/birth certificate), Salary certificate of sponsor, invitation letter.

 3. Work Visa (Article 17/18)